victorbiga/engineering-management/README.md

 * "Excellence is achieved by the mastery of fundamentals", Vince Lombardi, considered to be one of the best coaches in NFL history.

+## Management style

+Quote about trust & verify:

+* "If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.", Antoine de Saint-Exupery

 ## Meetings

 * [On Better Meetings](http://larahogan.me/blog/better-meetings/): Lara Hogan shares tips about ensuring efficient meetings.